Uganda Political Map

 Uganda Physical Map

 Uganda has mostly plateaus, volcanic hills, and chains of mountains along its eastern and western borders.
 For example, Mount Elgon lies along its border eastern border with Kenya.
-Whereas the Rwenzori Mountains straddle along its western border with the Democratic Republic of Congo.
+Whereas the Rwenzori Mountains straddle its western border with the Democratic Republic of Congo.
 At 5,109 m (16,763 ft), its highest point is the Margherita Peak on Mount Stanley, along the western edge of the country with the Democratic Republic of Congo.
 It’s also the third highest peak in Africa, after Mount Kilimanjaro and Mount Kenya.